It’s no surprise holidays to Tenerife are so popular with Brits. The island offers up huge beaches, year-round sunshine and city-sized resorts.

 Mount Teide National Park

 There’s more to Tenerife than its coastline.
 Its interior is dotted with banana plantations, traditional villages and national parks.
-Take a trip to the centre of the island, and you’ll discover Mount Teide, the third largest volcano in the world.
+There are more than 40 protected nature areas, which join together to cover almost half of the island.
+Take a trip to the centre, and you’ll discover Mount Teide, the third largest volcano in the world.
 It’s surrounded by an unearthly landscape of solid lava.

 Things to See and Do in Tenerife